hansenrhan/crypto_backtesting/README.md

 **Limitations**:
 - There are gaps in the price data, since this was just exploratory I wrote the code to assume that every 60 entries was an hour even there are gaps (since it is over such a long timeframe, I don't imagine the end result would be dramatically different, but it is well worth looking into if you are seriously planning to run this kind of strategy)
 - Does not factor in exchange fees (although the lower trading volume shouldn't affect the result against baseline too much here)
-- There is a large, sudden drop in price (flash-crash) in 2013 that is highly skewing the mean reversion data (see this log-scale plot:)
+- I ended up removing data from 2013 since there was a flash crash incident that was heavily skewing the mean reversion strategies to buy the crash and hold for the remaining 6 years (see this log-scale plot:)
 ![plot](/images/comparison_log_plot.png)

 **Future Directions**: